 gear is equal to a different value.
 For more

-In this example, you create a simple test sequence for a transmission shift logic controller.
+In this example, you use a Test Sequence block to create a simple test sequence for a transmission shift logic controller.

 Open the model.
 At the command line, enter

 shift_controller subsystem and select Test Harness > Create for ‘shift_controller’.

 In the Create Test Harness dialog box, under Sources and Sinks:

 Under Sources and Sinks, select Add separate assessment block.